coertvm/summon-your-build-tool/README.md

 Before we dive into our magical world of Java builds, let's hear from a brave traveler who's journeyed here from another realm - the land of .NET.
 Like a hobbit stepping into Codewarts, he's faced strange incantations and ancient POM scrolls.
-Please welcome our guest as he shares his quest through [The Fellowship of the Build](docs/the-fellowship-of-the-build.md).
+Please welcome **Shaun Linde** as he shares his quest through [The Fellowship of the Build](docs/the-fellowship-of-the-build.md).

 ## Ready?